 One illustrative example of the power of precisely engineered cell lines involves Iressa® (gefitinib).
 It was found through the course of its clinical development that only 4.8% of lung cancer patients – those with specific EGFR mutations – responded to Iressa therapy.
 Looking retrospectively, it was demonstrated using Horizon’s isogenic cell line pairs that EGFR mutant cells blinded amongst a broader panel of cells (EGFR wild type, K-Ras, B-Raf, PI3K) could predict the patient sub-groups who would respond or be resistant to Iressa therapy.

 Another example is Erbitux® (cetuximab), a drug for the treatment of metastatic colon cancer.
 It has been shown that 40% of patients have a mutant K-Ras gene and these individuals are known to be ‘non-responders’.
 Currently, all patients with these mutations are being excluded from therapy.
-There are many different variants of mutant K-Ras however, and in a subsequent study published in JAMA in 2010, X-MAN Cell Lines predicted not all variants are equal and that there are patients who could benefit from Erbitux treatment who are excluded under current drug administration guidelines.
+There are many different variants of mutant K-Ras however, and in a subsequent study published in JAMA in 2010, Horizon cell lines predicted not all variants are equal and that there are patients who could benefit from Erbitux treatment who are excluded under current drug administration guidelines.